Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 This application is giving small companies a tool to do surveys among their employees to get valid information about what makes the company a special employer.
 Therefore users can do the survey and answer 8 questions that later can be used in a analyzation of the overall company results.
 Users with an account are able to access the analyzation of the survey company results.

 ### User Stories

 **Employees doing the survey**

+- As a employee, I would like to select the company that I work for, so that I can do the survey.
+- As a employer.
+I want to be able to add another company to the list of companies, so I can do the survey for a company not already listet.

 **Employer analyzing survey results**

+- As a manager, I want to be able to log into a secured area, so that I get access to the survey results.
+- As a manager, I want be able to select a source of data, so that I am able to use my own excel file as data source.
+- As a manager, I would like to select the company that I work for, to work with only the relevant data.
+- As a manager, I would like to select the results of a specific question, to get only the results of this question.
+- As a manager, I would like to select an overview of the overall results of the company survey, to get all relevant information on one scree.

+**All users**

+- As a user, I would like to be able to exit the application at any stage, so I am not trapped in a lengthy process that I can not stop.

 ## Design

 ### Color Scheme

+This application uses only a few colores for highlighting important information and user options.

 **Blue**